CodeToExpress/dailycodebase/day10/README.md

 ![cover](./cover.png)

-# Day 10 -- Smallest Substring Problem
+# Day 10 -- String Permutation Problem

 **Question** Find all the permutations of the given string